lauri-ra/WeatherApp/README.md

 # Instructions for running the program

-Because not everyone has Apache Netbeans IDE installed, and the instructions for running a Java program vary depending on the operating system and installation folders, the easiest way to run this program is by using the TUNI remote environment through an application or the browser: https://www.tuni.fi/fi/it-palvelut/kasikirja/ohjelmistot/ohjelmiston-etakaytto-0/tuni-virtual-desktop-azure-virtual-desktop
+Because not everyone has Apache Netbeans IDE installed on their computer, and the instructions for running a Java program vary depending on the operating system and installation folders, the easiest way to run this program is by using the TUNI remote environment through an application or the browser: https://www.tuni.fi/fi/it-palvelut/kasikirja/ohjelmistot/ohjelmiston-etakaytto-0/tuni-virtual-desktop-azure-virtual-desktop